behzadshomali/NLP-Embedding-Dimensionality-Reduction/README.md

 * **Robustness to Noise:** We expect the compressed models to demonstrate resilience against noisy or perturbed inputs in real-world scenarios.

 ## Dataset
 In order to compare the results of the language models with compressed embeddings we train them to perform a downstream task such as classification on different datasets.
-For this, we used the following three classification datasets to compare the results ([datasets](https://github.com/s-knauer/nlp-edra/tree/main/datasets)):
+For this, we used the following three classification datasets to compare the results:
 - **Dataset: CheckThat Lab - Subjectivity Detection:**
     - The task is to predict whether a given sentence from a news article is subjective or objective.
     - The train/dev/test set contains 830/219/244 sentences